steamos-community/stephensons-rocket/README.md

 ## Updating

-Before you generate a new image you need to ensure that your pull is up to date:
+Before you generate a new image you need to ensure that your pull is up to date as things change quickly:

 - `git pull` in the steamos-installer directory will ensure you have the latest code.
 - `./gen.sh -d` will ensure that you download the latest SteamInstaller.zip